 ALTER ...
 SPLIT ATso that each index key can be served by a separate group of nodes in the cluster.

-If you are working with a table that must be indexed on sequential keys, use hash-sharded indexes.
+If you are working with a table that must be indexed on sequential keys, consider using hash-sharded indexes.
 For details about the mechanics and performance improvements of hash-sharded indexes in CockroachDB, see the blog post Hash Sharded Indexes Unlock Linear Scaling for Sequential Workloads.
 As part of this, we recommend doing thorough performance testing with and without hash-sharded indexes to see which works best for your application.

 To avoid read hot spots: